 - Just like a day at the beach, always apply sunscreen before leaving the house.
 Bring along hats, sunglasses and light-weight shirts to protect young skin from the sun’s rays.
+Look out for metal or other equipment that may heat up in the sun.

 - The playground is a child’s stadium and just like any athlete he or she needs water breaks to prevent dehydration.
 A common sign of dehydration from over activity is complaint of sore and achy muscles.
 Water is the best cure, but for quick relief, massage over the area using broad strokes.